Connect with others who understand.

 Keeping Your Psoriasis Under Control

 Once you see your skin healing, you may be tempted to stop treatment.
 However, it’s important to keep up your treatment plan so your skin stays healed.
-The AAD notes that when you stop treatment, your symptoms may return and even be worse than before (known as a rebound).
+The AAD notes that when you stop treatment, your symptoms of psoriasis may return and even be worse than before (known as a rebound).

-Since psoriasis is a lifelong condition, it usually requires lifelong treatment.
+Because psoriasis is a lifelong condition, it usually requires lifelong treatment.
 After your skin has healed, talk with your dermatologist about your next steps.
 You may need maintenance treatment, or you may be able to adjust some of your medications as your dermatologist sees fit.
 The overall goal is to help you stay in remission as long as possible and improve your overall quality of life.

 A MyPsoriasisTeam Subscriber